 2. Rating System Narrative.
 A written description of the technical and design elements of the green building project that will be utilized to achieve compliance with the applicable green building rating system.

-3. Energy Narrative.
+3. Sustainability Narrative.
 A written description of the energy efficiency, renewable energy, and other technical and design elements of the green building project that serve to minimize energy use, make use of renewable energy sources, and otherwise demonstrate how close the project is to achieving net zero energy use status.
+This narrative should include the following, referencing how the requirements listed in Section 5.13.4 are achieved:

-This narrative should include descriptions of building envelope performance, anticipated energy loads, site planning, mechanical systems and on-site and off-site renewable energy systems.
-The narrative must also describe how the building could be made to achieve net zero status in the future.
+A. Descriptions of building envelope performance, anticipated energy loads, mechanical systems, and site planning strategies;

+B. Description of on-site and off-site renewable energy systems;

+C. Description of how the building could be made to achieve net zero status in the future;

+D. Specified commitment to electric vehicle charging infrastructure; and

+E. Specified procedure that will be used to analyze embodied carbon.

 4. Credentials.
 A document demonstrating the credentials of the green building project’s designated green building professional, which must include a credential from the green building rating program indicating advanced knowledge in the specific green building rating system being applied to the green building project.

 5. Affidavit.
-An affidavit signed by the green building professional stating that he/she has reviewed all relevant documents and that to the best of their knowledge, the documents provided indicate that the green building project is being designed to achieve the requirements of this Section 5.13.
+An affidavit signed by the green building professional stating that the Professional has reviewed all relevant documents and that to the best of the Professional’s knowledge, the documents provided indicate that the green building project is being designed to achieve the requirements of this Section 5.13.

 Building Permit Submittal Requirements.
 When applying for a building permit for a Green Building Project, the documentation listed in Section 5.13.6.A above, updated from any previous version to reflect the current Green Building Project design, and the additional documentation listed below must be submitted to the Department of Planning and Development.